zenchef/salesforce-serpapi-enrichment/README.md

-# SalesforceAccountFetcher

-This repository provides a small utility to fetch Salesforce Account records (`SalesforceAccountFetcher` in `main.py`) and a standalone SerpApi enrichment helper.

-## Contents

-- `main.py` — `SalesforceAccountFetcher` (fetch Accounts via `simple-salesforce`, returns list or pandas DataFrame).
-- `serpapi_enrich.py` — standalone SerpApi enrichment script (reads CSV, queries SerpApi Google results, writes JSON/CSV).
-Does NOT call Salesforce; suitable for local testing.
-- `job_enrich_accounts.py` — job runner (uses `main.py` + SerpApi enrichment logic; may be present in the repo).
-- `Dockerfile` — original project Dockerfile used to run `job_enrich_accounts.py` (left unchanged).
-- `Dockerfile.serpapi` — new Dockerfile to build an image for running `serpapi_enrich.py` without touching the original Dockerfile.
+# Salesforce Account fetcher + SerpApi enrichment

+This repository fetches Salesforce Account records (many fields) in a chunked, parallel way and can enrich those records with Google/Maps data via SerpApi.
+The code was refactored into a small `fetcher` package with OOP helpers:

+- `fetcher.salesforce.SalesforceFetcher` — fetch Account rows as a pandas DataFrame (chunked field queries, id batching, parallel workers).
+- `fetcher.serp.SerpEnricher` — enrich a DataFrame of Accounts via SerpApi (explicit place_id support, retries/backoff, parallel requests).
+- `fetcher.labeler.LabelProposer` — simple CSV label proposer (used for the Known_Internal_Issue CSV you provided).

+There is a lightweight CLI entrypoint `main.py` with two commands:

+- `enrich` — fetch accounts and enrich them with SerpApi, optionally write CSV.
+- `label` — propose labels for a Known_Internal_Issue CSV using the labeler.

+This README documents quick setup and usage for the current code layout.

-## Setup
+## Quick setup

-1) Create a virtualenv and install requirements:
+1. Create a virtualenv and install dependencies:

 ```bash
 python -m venv .venv